saperez24/az-projects/README.md

 ## TO DO
 Add SSH private key (or public key) to Azure Key Vault for more secure access to VM.
+Create an ARM Template to deploy multiple VMs
+Create a VM Scale Set to have better control on the number of VMs as needed.